-See how Arkansas beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how Arkansas beef farmers and ranchers are raising sustainable beef through land-saving and wildlife-preserving, efforts.

 In Siloam Springs, Arkansas is Nokes Farm Inc. owned by Lynn Nokes, a 4th generation farmer.
 The region where Nokes Farm is located has seen water quality decline which was attributed to a variety of reasons.
 Along with doing monthly water quality testing, Nokes installed seven ponds to slow and halt rain runoff to prevent nutrients and sediments from running into natural water sources.
 Containment areas were also installed where Nokes can draw test samples to ensure the water quality remains healthy.
 For their work in protecting local watersheds, Nokes Farm was awarded the prestigious Environmental Stewardship Award (ESAP).